Learn some of the most unique, funny, and interesting words you can find in the Italian language

 A trilingual nation where German is one of the three official languages, alongside French and Luxembourgish.
 It is used in education and in public administration, and it shares a lot of similarities with Luxembourgish, the most spoken language in the country.

 Located in northern Italy, this small but beautiful province in the middle of the mountains has a significant German-speaking population due to its historical ties with Austria.
-It was annexed to Italy after World War One, and during the fascist regime of Benito Mussolini it underwent a migration of Italian population.
-Today about 70% of the population of about half a million people uses German as their native language, but this percentage varies a lot according to the area.
-In fact, while in the capital city of the region, Bozen (or Bolzano in Italian), and other big cities Italian people are the majority, in the valleys and more isolated regions 90% of people still use German.
+It was annexed to Italy after World War I, and during the fascist regime of Benito Mussolini, it underwent a migration of the Italian population.
+Today, about 70% of the population of about half a million people uses German as their native language, but this percentage varies a lot according to the area.
+In fact, while in the capital city of the region, Bozen (or Bolzano in Italian), and other big cities, Italian people are the majority, in the valleys and more isolated regions, 90% of people still speak German.

 German isn’t limited to Europe.
 Historical migrations, missionary work, and colonial ventures have led to the establishment of German-speaking communities around the world.